patternfly/patternfly-elements/elements/pfe-navigation/documentation/custom-dropdown-layout.md

 ## Enabling custom layout

-To override the default layout add the `pfe-navigation__12-column-grid-wrapper` class to the dropdown div:
+To use the 12 column layout add the `pfe-navigation__12-column-grid-wrapper` class to the dropdown div, e.g.:

 ```html
 <div class="pfe-navigation__dropdown pfe-navigation__12-column-grid-wrapper">